Morrisdata/Data-Science-2024-Cohort/02_Dev_environment_basic_python/readme.md

-Student Prework:
+### Class 2: Development Environment, Python Basics
+We will be confirming that all students can connect to and have access to all applications, data, and python environments are working properly.

+There are several workbooks that can be reviewed and walked through.
+In class we will be reviewing unit 1 and unit 4.
+These 8 units are for students to download and continue building on for their own studies and practices.
+It is built as a loop and allows for adding additional content as your knowledge grows.

+**Student Prework**
   Complete or near completion of python pre-work.
   Downloaded Chipotle Dataset.
   Created a repository for data that you will be storing and accessing.
   Connected with at least one client and one consultant in class.

-After this lesson, you will be able to:
+**After this lesson, you will be able to:**
     Navigate applications used for development.
     Execute an application from your desktop.
     Connect to files such as Chipotle data.
     Setup your development environment and review Python basics.

-There are several workbooks that can be reviewed and walked through.
-In class we will be reviewing unit 1 and unit 4.
-These 8 units are for students to download and continue building on for their own studies and practices.
-It is built as a loop and allows for adding additional content as your knowledge grows.
+**Homework**
+Connect to Chipolte Data and begin working through project Prompt Bonus Build out your python skillbuilder to share with instructors or as a demo for the class

 |Workbooks | Cheatsheet|Basic Drill|Advanced Drill|
 |:-------|:-----|:-----|:-----|